vignettes/snotelr-vignette.Rmd

 Although the main function of the package is to provide easy access

-to the SNOTEL data a function snotel_phenology()
+to the SNOTEL data a function snotel_phenology() is

 provided to calculate seasonal metrics of snow deposition.